Walter Pyramid: History

-The Walter Pyramid rises 18 stories above the Long Beach skyline and its exterior is uniformly clad in sheets of dark-blue corrugated aluminum.
+The Walter Pyramid rises 18 stories above the Long Beach skyline, and its exterior is uniformly clad in sheets of dark-blue corrugated aluminum.

-Name change
+Name changes

 On March 5, 2005, Long Beach State officially renamed The Pyramid to Walter Pyramid in honor of Mike and Arline Walter.
 The Walters were given this recognition for a $2.1 million donation given to the university.
 In addition to being the vice-president of Levi Strauss & Co., Mike Walter was also a dean for Long Beach State's College of Business Administration from 1993 to 2000.

+On November 19, 2025, due to the finalization of naming rights from the LBS Financial Credit Union, the CSU Board of Trustees voted to change the name of the Walter Pyramid to the LBS Financial Credit Union Pyramid.

 Tenants

 University athletics

 The Walter Pyramid is currently home to the Long Beach State Beach men's basketball and Long Beach State Beach women's basketball programs, as well as the Long Beach State Beach men's volleyball and Long Beach State Beach women's volleyball programs.
-All LBSU teams playing home games in the Walter Pyramid are nicknamed “the Beach”.
+All LBSU teams playing home games in the Walter Pyramid are nicknamed "the Beach".
 The teams were previously known as the 49ers but that nickname was recently dropped.
 Prior to the construction of the Walter Pyramid on campus, the men's basketball team played some of their games in the Long Beach Arena in downtown Long Beach, and at the on-campus University Gymnasium later renamed Gold Mine, which has just 1,900 seats.

-In addition to being the home for Long Beach State athletics, the Walter Pyramid as hosted several NCAA-sponsored events including numerous women’s volleyball NCAA matches, the 2001 and 2003 NCAA Men’s Volleyball Championships and the 2003 NCAA Women’s Volleyball Regionals.
+In addition to being the home for Long Beach State athletics, the Walter Pyramid has hosted several NCAA-sponsored events including numerous women's volleyball NCAA matches, the 2001 and 2003 NCAA Men's Volleyball Championships and the 2003 NCAA Women's Volleyball Regionals.